nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

   ...

-  $ -- Build files have been written to: /ns-3-dev/cmake_cache
+  $ -- Build files have been written to: /ns-3-dev/cmake-cache

-There will be a NS3.cbp file inside the cache folder used during configuration (in this case cmake_cache).
+There will be a NS3.cbp file inside the cache folder used during configuration (in this case cmake-cache).
 This is a Code::Blocks project file that can be opened by the IDE.

 When you first open the IDE, you will be greeted by a window asking you to select the compiler you want.